 Guests visiting Fathala will have travelled within Senegal or have crossed across from Gambia, so the likelihood of enjoying local foods made from similar ingredients will be strong, each country believing that their version is the best one.

-When you arrive at the Lodge you will be welcomed with a drink made from Bissap, Bissap is a delicious and refreshing non-alcoholic drink made from the dried hibiscus flowers and sugar.
-In Gambia this is known as “Wonjo Juice”
+When you arrive at the Safari Game Lodge you will be welcomed with a drink made from Bissap, Bissap is a delicious and refreshing non-alcoholic drink made from the dried hibiscus flowers and sugar.
+In Gambia this is known as “Wonjo Juice”.

 Thieboudienne or ceebu Jën – (the rice of fish)- dubbed the national dish, this is made from fish, rice and tomato sauce.
 Other ingredients often include onions, carrots, cabbage, cassava and peanut oil.